v1.0 Architecture Overview¶

 This is a simple admin UI for easily analyzing recent payment and user information as a hub operator.
 The dashboard server is accessible at

 localhost:3000/dashboard/ (if running on docker).

 Contains all the database migration information to be used by the docker images.
 Make sure that the migrations in the database module, and in the

 hub/migrations folder are consistent if you are making changes here.

 Routing proxy and related configurations.

-The card is a sample implementation of the client designed to help you bootstrap an application that integrates Connext.
+The Card is a sample implementation of the client designed to help you bootstrap a payment application that integrates Connext.
 It contains a simple inpage wallet and payment interface, as well as a custom Web3 injection that automatically signs transactions using the inpage wallet.
-For developers just beginning to build their application, the wallet is a great way to get started; for developers looking to integrate with existing an existing app, it’s a good instructive resource for implementation and includes some components that you can easily copy over.
+For developers just beginning to build their application, the card is a great way to get started; for developers looking to integrate with existing an existing app, it’s a good instructive resource for implementation and includes some components that you can easily copy over.